 Bonsai with Bamboo

-Compared to keeping something like an elm or a cedar tree miniaturized, caring for a bamboo bonsai is not difficult at all.
-One of the most important things will be to select an appropriate species.
+Bamboo is easier to bonsai than most other plants and trees.
+It is remarkably resilient with shallow roots that can tolerate pruning.
+Compared to keeping something like an elm or a cedar miniaturized, caring for a bamboo bonsai is not difficult at all.
+It is important, however, to select an appropriate species.

 Selecting bamboo varieties for bonsai